benhdev/Connect/README.md

 > Connections to events using `Connect(signal, ...)` will not run within Scheduled Retries to prevent duplicates.
 > This means if the event callback failed to establish the connection on the first attempt, subsequent retries will not connect the event.

-> [!NOTE]
-> It is possible to bypass this security measure by creating a new thread, although it is not advisable.

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")
 local Connect = require(ReplicatedStorage:WaitForChild("ConnectFramework"))